Mary Ann Albrecht 1 2 3 4 5

 Mary Ann Albrecht, who was born near Adamstown, Pa., Dec.
 3, 1755; married John Beecher, Apr.
 13, 1778; died Nov.
 11, 1837.

 When the news came that their mother was dead and the estate waiting for the American heirs, none of the family were willing to go to Germany, except the husband of George's youngest sister.
 His name Lydia Beecher had forgotten, but knew that he was a lawyer in Philadelphia, and also owned a music store.
 He took the necessary documents and went to Germany, settled the estate and started for America, and was never heard from again and his fate is unknown.
-George and his family lived near Adamstown, Lancaster County, 1'a., near the family of John Beecher.
+George and his family lived near Adamstown, Lancaster County, Pa., near the family of John Beecher.
 Miss Mary Albert probably was born in 1713; died June, 1811; buried at Epler Church.
 George was buried at Adamstown, Pa., all dates and the name of his wife is unknown.

 (I have no record of the grand-children of John Beecher, except two families-Jacob, 12th child, and Lydia, 16th child.)
 Jacob Beecher, 12th child of John Beecher and Mary Ann Albert, married his cousin, Catherine Brown, of Jonestown, Lebanon County, Pa.
 She was a daughter of Catherine (Katy) Albert and Mr. Brown.
 (Katy's sister, Mary Ann Albert, married John Beecher.)
 Margaret Albert, another sister, married Mr. Epler (his family built Epler's Church).
 Children of Jacob and Catherine Beecher: